Savannah Georgia

 Keeping an eye on the living is the norm here.

-Lovers of art while alive still are as spirits.
+Lovers of art in life remain so as spirits.

-Unrequited love and betrayal can result in an eternal bitterness…
+Unrequited love and betrayal can result in eternal bitterness…

 DESCRIPTION